 Emailing spoofing is a form of cyber attack.
 There are many ways in which a criminal will conduct an email attack/email scam/phishing email and one method is known as business email compromise which is also known as CEO fraud.

-Hackers will create realistically constructed emails and send them with a sense of urgency which is how unsuspecting employees quickly make mistakes and respond to spam email requests.
-This sense of urgency can often stop you from realising it is in fact a fake email.
-But an email with urgency is an alarm bell you need to look out for.
+Hackers will construct realistic emails and send them with a sense of urgency which is how unsuspecting employees quickly make mistakes and respond to these spam email requests.
+This sense of urgency can often stop you from realising it is in fact a fake email, but an email with urgency is an alarm bell you need to look out for.

 The number of reported phishing attempts to HMRC in the past 3 financial years equals a total of